wxs/cherylhsu.ca/content/post/2021-01-06-shaping-change-and-creating-new-worlds.md

 The journey I take with this Self-Directed Masters has no clear destination or end point.
 Perhaps it will end in March, or perhaps it will last a lifetime.
 I can imagine, perhaps, a constellation of artefacts, of Truths, that might emerge from this inquiry.
 But what I’m committed to is the vibe, not the output, and to follow the current of how it transforms and changes me.

-**So here, I'll redefine my new years intention as*** **a** **vibe.*** I want to better tune into and follow what I vibe with.
+**So here, I'll redefine my new years intention as a** ***vibe*.** I want to better tune into and follow what I vibe with.
 Because vibrations-- the ones that I notice in my body -- are closest to what feels like truth, and there are ones that make me want to leap and dance.

 I remember adrienne maree brown's description about "Shaping Change" in [Emergent Strategy](https://www.akpress.org/emergentstrategy.html) (one of my sacred texts).
 While we surrender ourselves to the never-ending process of change and the fact that nothing lasts, all will fall apart, and we will all return to dust -- we can also choose to love, and to create, and to care in the face of the Great Mystery.
 This is the *Leap* that comes with Surrender.